rmcanany/SolidEdgeHousekeeper/quick_start_guide.md

 Click the file `SolidEdgeHousekeeper-VYYYY.N.zip` (`YYYY` = Year, `N` = Release Number).
 You may have to expand the Assets dropdown to see it.
 Your browser should prompt you to save it.

 Choose a convenient location on your machine.
 Extract the zip file (right-click > Extract All).
-Verify the directory is not read-only (right-click > Properties).
+Verify the directory is not read-only or blocked (right-click > Properties).
 The program needs write access to function properly.

 Double-click `Housekeeper.exe` to run.
 The first time you do, you may get a `Windows Protected Your PC` message.
 You can click `More Info` followed by `Run Anyway` to launch the program.